hakanakaslanx-code/allone/print_server/README.md

 ### Zeroconf advertisement

-The server advertises itself as `AllOneTools Print Server` under the `_printer._tcp.local.` service type whenever sharing is enabled.
-Clients can use mDNS browsers to discover the IP/port without manual configuration.
+The server advertises every locally attached printer using its real system name combined with the host computer name.
+For example, a Dymo printer on the machine `social` is announced as `Dymo LabelWriter 450 - social` under the `_printer._tcp.local.` service type. mDNS browsers and other discovery clients can enumerate these names to differentiate identical printer models connected to different machines on the same network.

 ## API overview